therealchjones/collector-sim/README.md

 [This notebook](Collector's%20Vault.ipynb) is probably what you really want to read, but it's best [read at nbviewer.org](https://nbviewer.org/github/therealchjones/collector-sim/blob/master/Collector%27s%20Vault.ipynb)

+**_This project is no longer under active development and has been archived on GitHub.
+Dependencies have been updated for any vulnerabilities as of 13 March 2023, but no further updates are expected._**

 ## Files

 - [Collector's Vault.ipynb](Collector's%20Vault.ipynb) - Jupyter Notebook